View the list of IPCs.

 - Not reimbursed by the IPCs at anytime;

-- Incurred only because of the volunteer services;
+- Incurred only because of the volunteering services;

 - Not considered as personal, living, or family expenses; and

 For ease of claiming CVS tax deduction, the following enhancements have been made.
 From 2 Dec 2019, businesses are allowed:

 - Tax deduction on wage of part-time employees who volunteer with IPCs under CVS; and

 - An option for businesses to claim tax deduction on wage expenditure based on fixed hourly rates in lieu of actual salary: at $10 per hour for general volunteering and $20 per hour for skills-based volunteering.
 Skills-based volunteering refers to services which necessitate a qualifying employee to apply work-related expertise, as required by the IPC.